Uxbridge (Vine Street) branch line: Northwards to Denham

 The Acton and Wycombe Railway was authorised 1897, later forming a shortened route from Paddington towards High Wycombe; the route was later adopted and extended jointly by the Great Western Railway and the Great Central Railway, and is usually referred to as the GW and GC Joint Line.
-In 1898 the GWR obtained Parliamentary authorisation to build a branch line from Denham on that line to Uxbridge Vine Street; a further Act of 1 August 1899 allowed a variation to the route.
+The GWR obtained authorisation in the Great Western Railway (General Powers) Act 1898 (61 & 62 Vict. c. clxxiv) to build a branch line from Denham on that line to Uxbridge Vine Street; a further act, the Great Western Railway Act 1899 (62 & 63 Vict. c. clxxxvii) of 1 August 1899 allowed a variation to the route.
 The connection to the Vine Street station would have run to the east of Oxford Road roundabout, but this final section was never built; the branch from Denham terminated at Uxbridge High Street.
 It opened on 1 May 1907, at first for passengers only.
 Some of the land for the connecting line was acquired, and in 1952 part of it could still be traced.
 The branch closed to passengers on 31 August 1939, fully closing on 2 April 1962.